TyphooN-/ansible-cygwin-installer/README.md

 ansible-cygwin-installer
 ========================

-Install Ansible on Windows under Cygwin
+Install Cygwin on windows

-This Powershell script will download and install Cygwin and Ansible.
-Since Ansible is officially Linux-only, it is necessary to install and execute it on Windows via Cygwin.
+This Powershell script will download and install Cygwin.

 Run from Powershell